aoxrud-ww/web-accessibility-tips/README.md

 > When moving the focus to the Name input, the aria-labelledby will announce: "input, text, Billing Name"

-## Hiding Elements
+## <a name="hiding"></a>Hiding Elements

-Sometimes we have certain things that we do not want to make available to screen reders because that same information is accessible elsewhere.
+Sometimes we have certain things that we do not want to make available to screen readers because that same information is accessible elsewhere.
 To hide elements from screen reader use the [aria-hidden](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-hidden_attribute) attribute, but it __will still be visually rendered__.

 ```html